steinbring/jws.dev/now.md

 ## Projects

-* I am want to explore image recognition using [TensorFlow](https://www.tensorflow.org/js)
+* I want to explore image recognition using [TensorFlow](https://www.tensorflow.org/js)

 ## Travel

-* I saw Taiwan, Japan, and South Korea in 2024.
+* None scheduled at the moment for 2025.